ObernhumerMichael/learning/other/hitchhikers-guide/notes.md

   - Demixing possibilities
   - Legal gray areas (money laundering risks)

-**Better Option: Monero (XMR)**
+**Better Option: Monero (XMR):**

 - **Privacy by design**:
   - Ring signatures
   - Stealth addresses
   - Confidential transactions
 - Still not *perfect* — but the best available for privacy-conscious users.

-# Your Cloud Backup and Sync Services
+## Your Cloud Backup and Sync Services

 Many cloud services like iCloud, Google Drive, OneDrive, and Dropbox claim to use encryption, but they still hold the keys to your data, meaning they can access it if needed.
 They also scan and index your files for analytics or legal reasons.

 **What You Can Do:**

 1. Encrypt your data before uploading.
 2. Use zero-knowledge services like Tresorit or Proton Drive.
 3. **Avoid cloud backups for sensitive data.**

-# Microarchitectural Side-channel Deanonymization Attacks
+## Microarchitectural Side-channel Deanonymization Attacks

 A recently published attack can link your anonymous identity to a known alias, like a public Twitter handle, breaking anonymity—even with good OPSEC.

 **How It Works**
 The attack uses invisible iframes and font fingerprinting to detect what fonts are installed on your system.
 These patterns are unique enough to track users across sessions and link multiple identities together.
 Even privacy features like “Do Not Track” won’t stop it.

-**Mitigation**
+**Mitigation:**

 - **Use NoScript Browser Extension** (recommended): Blocks scripts and prevents these attacks.
 - **Tor Browser** already blocks the attack by default (via NoScript 11.4.8+).

-**Important Notes**
+**Important Notes:**

 - Closing all activity tied to your public identity before using an anonymous one is essential.
 - Using separate browsers or VMs alone does not prevent this attack.

-# Local Data Leaks and Forensics
+## Local Data Leaks and Forensics

 Law enforcement can extract data from phones and laptops—even if encrypted.
 This can happen during investigations or random checks like border crossings.

 **Smartphones**
 Tools like GrayKey and Cellebrite let police unlock and analyze devices.
 Read more:

 - [UpTurn: Mass Extraction](https://www.upturn.org/reports/2020/mass-extraction/)
 - [NYT: Police Can Break Into Your Phone](https://www.nytimes.com/2020/10/21/technology/iphone-encryption-police.html)
 - [Vice: iPhones Can Be Unlocked](https://www.vice.com/en/article/vbxxxd/unlock-iphone-ios11-graykey-grayshift-police)

-**Forensic Tools**
+**Forensic Tools:**

 - [EnCase Guide (PDF)](http://encase-docs.opentext.com/documentation/encase/forensic/8.07/Content/Resources/External%20Files/EnCase%20Forensic%20v8.07%20User%20Guide.pdf)
 - [FTK Toolkit](https://accessdata.com/products-services/forensic-toolkit-ftk)
 - [SANS DFIR Videos](https://www.youtube.com/c/SANSDigitalForensics/videos)

-**OS Security**
+**OS Security:**

 - [Johns Hopkins: Mobile Security Overview](https://securephones.io/main.html)

 **Laptops**
 Use full disk encryption, virtualization, and compartmentalization to reduce risk.

-# Bad Cryptography
+## Bad Cryptography

 "Don’t roll your own crypto" is a common warning for good reason—crypto is hard to get right.
 Strong cryptography takes years of research, is open source, peer-reviewed, and tested in the real world.

 **Avoid apps or services that:**

 - Use custom or closed-source crypto
 - Modify existing algorithms
 - Use terms like “military-grade encryption” without transparency

 **Use:**

 - **Hashes**: SHA-3, BLAKE2 (ok: SHA-256/512; avoid: SHA-1, MD5)
 - **Disk encryption**: AES-256 with HMAC-SHA-2/3, ChaCha20, Serpent, TwoFish
 - **Password storage**: Argon2 (i/id), scrypt (ok: bcrypt; last resort: PBKDF2; avoid: SHA, MD5)